 I have compiled a copy of DOSBox-lfn that combines Wengier Wu's revisions to the source code (as of September 2017) and later revisions to SVN code.
 Both basic DOSBox and DOSBox-lfn binaries may be downloaded from this link.

 Wengier Wu's changed source files used in this version (based on a recent SVN version of DOSBox) may be downloaded from this link.
 If you build DOSBox SVN-lfn under OS X or Linux, it will display the long names of files on the host system and (like ordinary DOSBox) generated arbitrary short names for use in applications that expect short names or as an alternative to long filenames at the command prompt and other applications that use either long or short filenames.

 Jos Schaars' vDos is an advanced emulator designed for use with DOS application programs, including databases.
 It is the only DOS emulator that provides file locking and other features that make it possible to use database software without file corruption.

 Wengier Wu's vDosPlus modification provides full support for long filenames, and also alters vDos's keyboard handling so that programs like EDIT, QBASIC, and XyWrite can run under vDos.
 It is continually upated, and includes an update-checker that may be run from the Windows Start Menu.

-A full description and downloads may be found on the vDosPlus web page.
+A brief description and download link may be found on another page.
 Questions and suggestions may be posted in the support forum at the project's Sourceforge page.